 Working with the NGI International Liaisons

 The network of NGI International Liaisons is now well established, and all communication with NGIs around non-operational issues is routed through this network.
 There is an active core of around 26 NGIs who participate regularly in Virtual Teams.
 Effort is reported into the Virtual Teams through TNA2.1N if the staff members are NILs or Deputy NILs, and through TNA2.6 if they are not NILs but instead members of the NGI.
+The TNA2.6 task corresponds to the NGI Competency Centre described in Section 2.6.
+Staff members in NGIs reporting effort within the Virtual Teams, who are not NILs or Deputy NILs are therefore contributing to the NGI Competency Centre within the project.

 Status of the Virtual Teams